ioer-dresden/carto-lab-docker/docs/index.md

 -----

-Working with JupyterLab, virtual environments, and a set of Python cartographic package dependencies can be complex.
+Working with JupyterLab, virtual environments, and a set of Python cartographic package dependencies can be daunting.
 Carto-Lab Docker aims to make life easier for beginners and intermediate users who want to start using JupyterLab and Python cartographic packages.

 -----